Interface refresh of touch-screen ATM & CDM kiosks

 Years of use has created familiarity and muscle memory, strong reasons to maintain the current workflow.

-Outdated interface conflicts with our bank's modern image for banking.
+Outdated interface conflicts with our bank's modern image of being a progressive bank.

 Type scale lacks standardisation.
 Using capital letters with excessive kerning on service menu hampers readability.